Become an expert at project execution

 Plan for project handoffs

 When planning cross-functional projects, it’s easy to operate with the assumption that moving the project between teams will be painless.
 You imagine a seamless passing of the baton in a relay race (maybe there’s even a soundtrack of “Eye of the Tiger” or “Chariots of Fire” playing in your mind).

 Sadly, reality is way more complicated than your imagination.
 When it comes time to actually hand the project over to another team, sometimes there’s a lot of fumbling around and starts and stops.

 That’s because other teams aren’t able to just step in on projects at the drop of the hat.
 Bearing this in mind, it’s smart to build in some cushion time specifically for handoffs when you’re planning your timeline.
 That gives the incoming team a little bit of leeway to get up to speed.

 Keep all other teams in the loop about project status updates, changes, and more so that they aren’t stepping in blind when it’s their turn to take over.
-This gives them a little bit of an understanding of how things have been progressing.
+Confluence has project management templates that can help with this.

 Don’t forget about the domino effect

 Remember when we talked about the trap of planning your project in a vacuum?
 You need to be mindful that your project is going to rely on and compete for limited resources.